legendarycode3/decentralized-stablecoin/README.md

 ### Liquidate Unsafe Positions
 If a user's health factor falls below the required minimum collateralization threshold, anyone may liquidate part of the position by repaying a portion of the user's DSC debt. </br>
-In return, the liquidator receives
+In return, the liquidator receives the corresponding collateral plus

 ## Testing